 That solves one challenge – getting products – but introduces plenty of others.

-This post introduces eight tips to help ecommerce store owners, and especially dropshippers, navigate the maze that is international shipping.
+This post introduces seven tips to help ecommerce store owners, and especially dropshippers, navigate the maze that is international shipping.
 We’ll cover

 - How to find reliable suppliers

 - How to sync your marketing strategies with shipping realities

 - How to present shipping information on your website

 If you make it to the end of this post, you’ll have a handful of international shipping tricks to implement in your store.

 Shipping is all about speed, so let’s hurry up and get to it.

 1. Use Shipping Filters for Your Target Markets

 If you use a dropshipping or product sourcing app, then you should be able to use filters to find the best suppliers for your target markets.